Rainbow-CPaaS/passport-rainbow-oauth2/README.md

 account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.
+The `rainbowDomain` strategy allows  to specify an alternative Rainbow platform (i.e. : sandbox.openrainbow.com )

 ```Javascript
 var RainbowStrategy = require( 'passport-rainbow-oauth2' ).Strategy;